Monday, March 20, 2023

 The Lost William W. Scrugham House - 308 West 103rd Street

-When this photograph was taken in 1941, a Gothic synagogue entrance had been erected at street level. image via the NYC Dept of Records & Information Services.
+When this photo was taken in 1941, the stoop had been removed and the entrance lowered so sidewalk level. image via the NYC Dept of Records & Information Services.

 John H. Steinmetz arrived in New York City from Germany at the age of 16 in 1841.
 In 1868 he opened a woodworking shop on East 39th Street and soon turned his attention to building and development.
 Decades later, on February 17, 1917, the Real Estate Record & Builders' Guide would recall, "He became one of the pioneer builders in the Murray Hill, Upper West Side and Harlem sections of Manhattan, where he built hundreds of private dwellings."